Is a Correction Looming Ahead for Alibaba Group Holding Limited (BABA)

-Alibaba Group Holding Limited (NYSE:BABA) went up by 0.45% from its latest closing price compared to the recent 1-year high of $182.09.
-The company’s stock price has collected -4.43% of loss in the last five trading sessions.
-Barron’s reported on 08/16/22 that Chinese Tech Loses Billions on Stock Sale Tied to Government Crackdown
+Alibaba Group Holding Limited (NYSE:BABA) went up by 7.97% from its latest closing price compared to the recent 1-year high of $182.09.
+The company’s stock price has collected 10.08% of gains in the last five trading sessions.
+The Wall Street Journal reported 14 hours ago that Deal Nears to Allow Audit Inspection of U.S.-Listed Chinese Companies

 Is It Worth Investing in Alibaba Group Holding Limited (NYSE :BABA) Right Now?